TeamHypersomnia/Introspector-generator/README.md

 %x
 }
  ```

-Given this introspector body format:
+where ```%x``` is the place where all resultant introspectors will be pasted, and given this introspector body format:

 ```cpp
   	template <bool C, class F%x>